wakeuplabs-io/op-ruaas/README.md

 - `init` Initialize a new project
 - `build` Compile sources and create Docker images
 - `release` Tag and push the already built Docker images to the registry for deployment
-- `dev` Spin up a local development environment
+- `start` Spin up a local development environment
 - `deploy` Deploy your blockchain.
 Target must be one of: `contracts`, `infra`, `all`
 - `inspect` Get details about the current deployment.
 Target must be one of: `contracts`, `infra`
+- `monitor` Monitor your deployment.
+A wrapper around [op-monitorism](https://github.com/ethereum-optimism/monitorism/tree/op-monitorism/v0.0.6/op-monitorism) and [op-dispute-mon](https://github.com/ethereum-optimism/optimism/tree/v1.12.1/op-dispute-mon)
 - `help` Print this message or the help for the given subcommand(s)

 #### Options: